realm/react-realm-context/README.md

 More React'y API for realm.js, handling opening and closing the Realm and providing a context for child components to read from and write to the database.

+## Works as a context provider or render-prop component

+It will check the type of the children passed as prop and either render it normally or pass the context render-prop style.

 ## How it's used

 ```